richardzyx/call_service/README.md

 way.
 If you are running Windows or Mac, simple download from website.
 - On your web host, run ` node twiml_server.js ` to start the server.
 Due to dependencies you need the entire project on your server.
 - On your local test machine, run ` node index.js ` to execute the call.
 Change time and target in index.js to suit your need.
+- Find in ` lib/db/db_config ` and replace your SID and token

 ## Why JavaScript